B-Benja/chocolatey_tutorial/README.md

 choco install firefox --params "/NoDesktopShortcute"
 ```

-Chocolatey will now download Firefox from the official source and install it on your machine (the standard directory for installation is: ProgramData\chocolatey\lib)
+Chocolatey will download Firefox from the official source and install it on your machine (the standard directory for installation is: ProgramData\chocolatey\lib)

-Of course, you can also install multiple programs at once.
-For example:
+You can also install multiple programs at once, or use additional parameters to customize the installation.

 ```
 choco install firefox atom notepadplusplus zotero